samjones00/docs/docs/ormlite/walk-through-example.md

 ---
-title: OrmLite Implicit conventions example
+title: OrmLite walk through example
 ---

 In its simplest usage, OrmLite can persist any POCO type without any attributes required: